jwest22/vector-stream/README.md

 # Vector Stream
-This repository provides a script to generate multi-modal vector embeddings for event descriptions, geolocation data, and timestamps.
-It uses PyTorch and Hugging Face Transformers, with FAISS for similarity searches.
+This project generates multi-modal vector embeddings for event descriptions, geolocation data, and timestamps which are then available to be queried by a user via a Streamlit interface.
+The application dynamically categorizes each token in the user's query for appropriate embedding.
+This project uses Streamlit as the front-end, PyTorch and Hugging Face Transformers, and FAISS for similarity searches.

 ## Table of Contents
 - [Overview](#multi-modal-vector-embeddings-and-similarity-search)